-While total factor productivity shocks contributed negatively to economic activity in late 2007 and 2008, these shocks have instead pushed GDP up significantly in 2009 and 2010.
+Total factor productivity shocks, which contributed negatively to economic activity in late 2007 and 2008, have instead pushed GDP up significantly in 2009 and 2010.
 In 2015Q1, as was the case in 2014Q1, the sharp drop in real GDP growth is mainly attributable to a temporary drop in total factor productivity.
+Similarly, a temporary positive productivity shock appears to drive output growth in the second quarter of 2015.
 Over the past several years, the negative impact of the headwinds mentioned above has been partly compensated by expansionary monetary policy.
-In particular, forward-guidance about the future path of the federal funds rate (captured here by anticipated policy shocks) has played an important role in counteracting these headwinds, lifting both output and inflation.
+In particular, forward-guidance about the future path of the federal funds rate (captured here by anticipated policy shocks) played an important role in counteracting these headwinds, lifting both output and inflation.
 However, the positive effect of this policy accommodation on the level of output has been negligible over the most recent quarters.
 Since monetary policy is neutral in the long run in this model, the impact of policy accommodation on the level of output will wane eventually, and has already begun to do so by the end of 2014, implying a negative effect on growth.

-As a consequence of forward guidance the renormalization path is somewhat slower than that implied by the estimated rule, as indicated by the yellow bars in the shock decomposition for interest rates.
-The comparison between the estimated natural real rate of interest and the actual real rate of interest, shown in Figure 5, is revealing in regard to the stance of policy.
+The projected path of the federal funds rate, which follows the estimated historical rule, is very slightly shallower than projected in September.
+The comparison between the estimated real natural rate of interest and the actual real rate of interest, shown in Figure 5, helps to assess the stance of policy.
 The natural rate of interest has been well below the actual real rate during and after the crisis, indicating that the zero lower bound imposed a constraint on interest-rate policy.
-Currently, the natural rate is close to the actual real rate, suggesting that policy is still not particularly accommodative.
+In the current projections the federal funds rate remains below 2 percent through the end of 2018Q1, one quarter longer than forecasted in September, reflecting in part an endogenous response of policy to lower inflation and a more negative output gap.
+Despite this subdued path, the projected FFR implies a path for the ex-ante real interest rate that is close to the estimated natural rate of interest.

 The shock decomposition for inflation also shows that mark-up shocks (green bars), which capture the effect of exogenous changes in marginal costs such as those connected with fluctuations in commodity prices, play an important role.
 These shocks tend to have a fairly persistent impact on inflation.
 Recent negative mark-up shocks, likely reflecting declines in oil prices, contribute to push inflation down relative to target by at least half of a percentage point during the current year and the next one.
-The rise in inflation in 2015Q1 is partly explained by a temporary reversal of mark-up shocks, consistently with the fact that oil prices stopped falling.
-The temporary decrease in productivity in 2015Q1 also helps explaining the increase in inflation.
+The rise in inflation in 2015(Q4/Q4) is partly explained by a temporary reversal of these shocks.